marskar/pydy/README.md

-defined in a separate helper script, rather than dynamically add each one after defining everything in a single script or importing functions and classes from a module.
+defined in a separate helper script, rather than dynamically add each one after defining everything in a single script or importing methods and classes from a module.

 ### Add attributes to a Pandas `DataFrame` with `scattr`